perspectis-open-source/List-O-Matic-2000/SECURITY.md

 If you discover a security vulnerability, please report it responsibly:

 1. **Do not** open a public issue.
-2. Email the maintainers with a description of the vulnerability and steps to reproduce (if possible).
+2. You can report via the GitHub **Security** tab → **Report a vulnerability** for this repository, or email the maintainers with a description of the vulnerability and steps to reproduce (if possible).
 You can find maintainer contact in the repository description or by opening a normal issue and asking for a private channel.
 3. We will acknowledge your report and work on a fix.
 We may ask for more details.
 4. After a fix is released, we can credit you in the release notes (if you wish).